-This Draft ERP/EA has been prepared to analyze whether to proceed with the early restoration Project proposed by the PRP.
+The Final ERP/EA was prepared to analyze whether to proceed with the early restoration Project proposed by the PRP.
 This Project is intended to address, in part, the restoration of the natural resources injured and the services derived from the resources that were lost due to releases of hazardous substances at or from the DA Site and, also potentially, the BCSA.
 In this context, restoration includes actions that would restore, rehabilitate, replace, and/or acquire the equivalent of any natural resources and services injured by the release of hazardous substances at or from the DA Site and/or the BCSA.
 Early restoration projects are designed to accelerate meaningful restoration and compensate the public for lost use of natural resources prior to completion of a full damage assessment.
 The early restoration alternatives discussed herein are not intended to, and do not fully, address all injuries caused by the release of hazardous substances at or from the DA Site and/or the BCSA.
 The Federal Trustees anticipate that, in the future, additional restoration will be performed to restore natural resources injured by hazardous substance releases, regardless of whether the particular early restoration Project discussed here is implemented.
 Any selected alternative must be consistent with statutory mandates and regulatory procedures that specify that recovered damages are used to undertake feasible, safe, and costeffective projects that address injured natural resources, consider actual and anticipated conditions, have a reasonable likelihood of success, and are consistent with applicable laws and policies.5

-Pursuant to CERCLA6 and developed in accordance with the NRDAR regulations7 and NEPA and its implementing regulations, 8 this Draft ERP/EA serves to:
+Pursuant to CERCLA and developed in accordance with the NRDAR regulations and NEPA and its implementing regulations, this Final ERP/EA serves to:

-- (a) inform the public as to the types and scale of restoration to be undertaken towards compensating for injuries to natural resources; - (b) address the potential impacts of proposed restoration actions on the quality of the physical, biological, and cultural environment; - (c) summarize the affected environment; - (d) describe the purpose and need for action; - (e) identify alternative actions, including the preferred alternative and a no-action - (f) assess each alternative's applicability and environmental consequences;
+- (a) inform the public as to the types and scale of restoration to be undertaken towards compensating for injuries to natural resources; - (b) address the potential impacts of proposed restoration actions on the quality of the physical, biological, and cultural environment; - (c) summarize the affected environment; - (d) describe the purpose and need for action; - (e) identify alternative actions, including the preferred alternative and a no-action alternative; - (f) assess each alternative's applicability and environmental consequences;

-5 42 U.S.C. § 9607(f)(1); 43 C.F.R. § 11.82(d).
-6 42 U.S.C. § 9601, et seq.
+&lt;sup>5 42 U.S.C. § 9607(f)(1); 43 C.F.R. § 11.82(d).

+&lt;sup>6 42 U.S.C. § 9601, et seq.

-7 43 C.F.R.
+&lt;sup>7 43 C.F.R.
 Part 11.

-^{8 40} C.F.R. § 1500, et seq.
+&lt;sup>8 40 C.F.R. § 1500, et seq.

-- (g) summarize opportunities for public participation in the decision-making process and: - (h) evaluate potential impacts of restoration alternatives in compliance with the Endangered Species Act (ESA)9 and the National Historic Preservation Act (NHPA).10
+- (g) summarize opportunities for public participation in the decision-making process and; - (h) evaluate potential impacts of restoration alternatives in compliance with the Endangered Species Act (ESA) and the National Historic Preservation Act (NHPA).

-This Draft ERP/EA presents to the public the "Preferred Alternative" restoration Project that will partially accomplish the goal of restoring, rehabilitating, replacing, and/or acquiring the equivalent of the natural resources and services that were injured by the release of hazardous substances.
-This Draft ERP/EA is not intended to quantify the extent of restoration needed to compensate for injury and satisfy all claims under applicable law.
+The Draft ERP/EA presented to the public the "Preferred Alternative" restoration Project that will partially accomplish the goal of restoring, rehabilitating, replacing, and/or acquiring the equivalent of the natural resources and services that were injured by the release of hazardous substances.
+Neither the Draft ERP/EA, nor this Final ERP/EA are intended to quantify the extent of restoration needed to compensate for injury and satisfy all claims under applicable law.